impresso/impresso-pipelines/README.md

 ```bash
 pip install impresso_pipelines[ocrqa]
 ```
-If you want to install only the LDATopics pipeline, use:
+If you want to install only the LDA Topics pipeline, use:
 ```bash
 pip install impresso_pipelines[ldatopics]
 ```